-Due to neither of the raingauge datasets being gridded none of the verification or skill 184 scores methods, e.g. Structure-Amplitude-Location (SAL, Wernli et al. 2008) or Fractional 185 Skill Score (FSS, Roberts 2008a), could be used to compare the LAM intensities to obser-186 vations.
-The skill scores could not be used on the radar data either due to the radar data 187 showing a very different distribution to the precipitation than seen in the model.
-The radar 188 data had the precipitation organised in a line along the England-Wales border, whereas the 189 models had the precipitation across southern England.
-The method chosen here was to take 190 area averages within the LAM output and compare to the average raingauge intensity for 191 all the raingauges and radar points that are located within this area.
-The size, and the 192 location, of the averaging area was chosen to include the area in the model that showed the 193 most intense precipitation, and designed to exclude areas with no precipitation, i.e. includ-194 ing only the most intense precipitation seen in the LAM.
-For the July event this represented 195 an area of around 40,000 km2, and included 14 of the MIDAS raingauges and 29 of the EA 196 raingauges.
-The June event was a much more localised event hence the averaging area was 197 around 26.000 km2 and only including 4 of the MIDAS raingauges.
-The EA raingauges for 198 this region were not able to be retrieved.
-These search areas are shown in Figure 1 (left) as 199 well as the location of the raingauges (right).
-The two raingauge datasets were kept seperate 200 for the July event due to the large differences in the density of the raingauges and the size 201 of the areas covered by each dataset.
-202
+Due to neither of the raingauge datasets being gridded, none of the verification or skill scores methods, for example, Structure-Amplitude-Location (SAL, Wernli et al., 2008) or Fractional Skill Score (FSS, Roberts, 2008a), could be used to compare the LAM intensities to observations.
+The skill scores could not be used on the radar data either due to the radar data showing a very different distribution to the precipitation than seen in the model.
+The radar data had the precipitation organised in a line along the England-Wales border, whereas the models had the precipitation across southern England.
+The method chosen here was to take area averages within the LAM output and compare to the average raingauge intensity for all the raingauges and radar points that are located within this area.
+The size, and the location, of the averaging area was chosen to include the area in the model that showed the most intense precipitation, and designed to exclude areas with no precipitation, that is, including only the most intense precipitation seen in the LAM.
+For the July event this represented an area of around 40000 km2, and included 14 of the MIDAS raingauges and 29 of the EA raingauges.
+The June event was a much more localised event hence the averaging area was around 26000 km2 and only including four of the MIDAS raingauges.
+The EA raingauges for this region were not able to be retrieved.
+These search areas are shown in Fig. 1 (left) as well as the location of the raingauges (right).
+The two raingauge datasets were kept separate for the July event due to the large differences in the density of the raingauges and the size of the areas covered by each dataset.

 A further problem with comparing raingauge data to model data is that a raingauge is a point observation, whereas even a single grid box in the model will represent the average precipitation over an area determined by the resolution of the model.
-Areal Reduction

-Factors (ARF), defined as 'the ratio of rainfall depth over an area to the rainfall depth of 206 the same duration and return period at a representative point in the area' (Kjeldsen 2007), 207 have been used in the past to address this problem.
-The effect of ARF is essentially a bias 208 correction to either the raingauge data or NWP data, however Kjeldsen (2007) discuss that 209 the ARF values expressed by Keers and Wescott (1977) have not been reviewed since 1977 210 and are expected to have changed in this time.
-Due to this reason, and it being unclear in 211 Kjeldsen (2007) how ARF values should be applied to compare raingauge values to NWP 212 data, ARF values are not used here.
-213
+Areal Reduction Factors (ARFs), defined as 'the ratio of rainfall depth over an area to the rainfall depth of the same duration and return period at a representative point in the area' (Kjeldsen, 2007), have been used in the past to address this problem.
+The effect of ARF is essentially a bias correction to either the raingauge data or NWP data; however, Kjeldsen (2007) discuss that the ARF values expressed by Keers and Wescott (1977) have not been reviewed since 1977 and are expected to have changed in this time.
+Due to this reason, and it being unclear in Kjeldsen (2007) how ARF values should be applied to compare raingauge values to NWP data, ARF values are not used here.